The objective of the Art & Science master’s degree programme is to

 Decision and notification: 24 February

 Positive assessment of the second phase is a requirement for the third phase, the interview.
 You will be informed

 Phase 3 – Admission interview

-the third phase, your aptitude for the programme is reviewed in a face-to-face interview with the team.
+phase, your aptitude for the programme is reviewed in an interview with the team.